The Out About Scotland guide to the history of Edinburgh

 Culloden and the Jacobite downfall

-The battle of Culloden was one of the defining moments in Scottish history and the repercussions of the event moulded Scotland for many years afterwards.
+The battle of Culloden was one of the defining moments not only in the history of Edinburgh but also in the entire nation’s history, and the repercussions of the event moulded Scotland for many years afterwards.
 The conflict was the final confrontation between the Jacobite forces of Stuart and the loyalist troops under the command of the Duke of Cumbernauld, and it sealed the demise of the House of Stuart in their attempt to overthrow the ruling House of Hanover.

 Although the battle only lasted for around an hour it was catastrophic for the Stuart forces and in the short time that it raged at least 2000 Jacobite’s were either killed outright or were mortally wounded, in contrast to only 300 Hanoverian loyalists that were killed.
 Because many of the Jacobite forces were Highlanders the British government repercussions after Culloden led to the end of the Scottish clan system, when highland traditions including the wearing of clan tartan was outlawed.
 It was to be many decades before the wearing of clan tartan in Scotland became popular again.